diegoami/newscollection/README.md

 * [Tech Republic](http://www.techrepublic.com)
 * [Engadget](http://www.engadget.com)

-The database contains around 80.000 articles and is growing by the day.
+The database contains around 100.000 articles and is growing by the day.
 It is updated almost every day with the latest news.

 ## Currently deployed

-### Prototype
+### Web application

 The web application is currently accessible [here](http://www.techcontroversy.com).